 Thank you for your interest in joining Lifeline Charter School community.
-The application deadline to apply for Grades Transitional Kindergarten thru 12 will only be considered once approved by the Admission Office.
-If you have any questions, please do not hesitate to call the Registration Office at 310-605-2510.
+The application deadline to apply for Grades Transitional Kindergarten through 12th will only be considered once approved by the Admission Office.

 Step 2: Assessment